taocpp/PEGTL/doc/Actions-and-States.md

 ## Apply

-As seen above, the actual functions that are called when an action is applied are static member functions named `apply()` of the specialisations of the action class template.
+As seen above, the actual functions that are called when an action is applied are static member functions named `apply()` of the specializations of the action class template.

 ```c++
 template<>